Policies for Communications of the Association for Information Systems

 About AIS Publications

 The Association for Information Systems (AIS) began publishing two electronic journals in 1999 - Communications of the Association for Information Systems and The Journal of AIS.
 These journals are designed to be complementary and the first part of this statement of editorial policy is common to both.
-In content, each will fulfill the role usually associated with the terms "communications" and "journal".
+In content, each fulfils the role usually associated with the terms "communications" and "journal".
 Communications is intended to foster the free flow of ideas within the IS community; its emphasis is on originality, importance, and cogency of ideas; it is also a vehicle for case studies, survey articles, tutorials, and other materials of general interest to the IS community.
-The Journal will be a classical, reviewed outlet for research with every intention of being equal to the best in the field.
+The Journal is a classical, reviewed outlet for research with every intention of being equal to the best in the field.

 Articles should be submitted to one of the journals in accordance with its content and the way the authors wish to have the submission processed.
 In case of doubt as to which journal is most appropriate for a particular article, it may be submitted to either and the editors will decide which one is most suitable.